rosszurowski/micro-airtable-api/README.md

 Airtable offers [a great API](https://airtable.com/api), but using it on the client-side exposes your API key, giving anyone read-write permissions to your data. `micro-airtable-api` proxies an Airtable API, hiding your API key and letting you control access (eg. marking an API as read-only).

-Use Airtable a cheap-and-easy CMS for simple blogs and sites :tada:
+Use Airtable as a cheap-and-easy CMS for simple blogs and sites :tada:

 > :construction: This project has not been thoroughly tested.
 Use at your own risk!